Icelandic moss plant. For the cardiovascular system. Use for cough

 • carbohydrates, fats, proteins (enzymes);

-• polysaccharides that form mucus (70%), capable of thinning, enveloping and soothing the epithelium respiratory tract and gastrointestinal tract.
+• polysaccharides that form mucus (70%), capable of liquefying, enveloping and soothing the epithelium respiratory tract and gastrointestinal tract.

-This composition makes cetraria important component in the treatment of diseases different nature.
-But more often it is used for diseases of the respiratory system.
+This composition makes cetraria an important component in the treatment of diseases of different nature.
+But more often it is used for respiratory diseases.

 Lichen grows in many parts of Russia and Northern Europe.
-Places of growth are humid and sunny.
-It does not occur in arid areas and in regions with polluted air.
-Where does citraria grow in an environmentally friendly atmosphere: the plant is classified as a natural indicator of clean air.
+The growing location is humid and sunny.
+It is not found in arid areas or in regions with polluted air.
+Where does citraria grow in an environmentally friendly atmosphere: the plant is considered a natural indicator of clean air.

 Characteristics of lichen: has a brown-green color with white spots.
 Grows in bushes.
 The thallus is twisted and branched, similar to deer antlers.
 The plant is inconspicuous and difficult to notice in the forest.

-Icelandic moss is harvested at any time of the year, but the collection is not easy.
-It needs to be found, cut and cleared of numerous forest debris accumulated in thick branches.
+Icelandic moss is collected at any time of the year, but the collection cannot be called easy.
+It needs to be found, cut and cleared of the numerous forest debris accumulated in the dense branches.
 The collected moss is crushed and dried.

 Medicinal properties